carlosmariacaraccia/carlosmariacaraccia/README.md

 [3]: https://www.linkedin.com/in/carlos-maria-caraccia-380ab9128/n/

 - 🔭 I’m currently working on an ML and iOS project.
-- 🌱 I’m currently learning SwiftUI, and more ML.
+- 🌱 I’m currently learning more Swift, more UIKit, SwiftUI and more ML.

 <!--
 **carlosmariacaraccia/carlosmariacaraccia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.